Norwegian campaign of 1716

-The Swedish invasion of Norway (Swedish: Karl XII:s norska fälttåg 1716, Norwegian: Det første Norgesfelttoget) in 1716 was led by Charles XII and took place during the Great Northern War.
+The Norwegian campaign of 1716 was led by Charles XII of Sweden and took place during the Great Northern War.
 Despite taking the Norwegian capital of Christiania, the Swedes were unable to capture the crucial fortresses of Akershus and Fredriksten.
 Furthermore, they were crippled by logistical issues and harsh winter conditions.
 With their supply lines cut off, the Swedes were forced to abandon the campaign in late June, having failed to achieve any of their objectives.